wemake-services/coverage-conditional-plugin/README.md

 Conditional coverage based on any rules you define!

-Some project have different parts that relies on different environments:
+Some projects have different parts that relies on different environments:

 - Python version, some code is only executed on specific versions and ignored on others
 - OS version, some code might be Windows, Mac, or Linux only
 - External packages, some code is only executed when some 3rd party package is installed

 Current best practice is to use `# pragma: no cover` for this places in our project.
 This project allows to use configurable pragmas that include code to the coverage if some condition evaluates to true, and fallback to ignoring this code when condition is false.

 Read [the announcing post](https://sobolevn.me/2020/02/conditional-coverage).